Hendawyy/Sample-nodejs-app-GithubActions-Deploy-Locally/README.md

     ![TerraformJob](./Screenshots/TerraformJob.png)

 > [!NOTE]
-> You Will find the full job in `.github/workflows/ci.yml` file.
+> You will find the full job in `.github/workflows/ci.yml` file.

 - Deploy the container on a container orchestration platform (e.g. minikube).
+      - You need to create a directory `Kubernetes` and add your `yaml` files.

+        ```linux
+            mkdir Kubernetes
+        ```

+        ```linux
+            cd Kubernetes/
+            touch '1 namespace.yaml' '2 deployment.yaml' '3 service.yaml'
+        ```

+- inside the `1 namespace.yaml` Create a namespace where our deployment will be.
+- inside the `2 deployment.yaml` Create a deployment of the node image with 3 replicas.
+- inside the `service.yaml` Create a NodePort service for our app to be able to access it.

+  - Inside the `ci.yml` add the `Kubernetes job` and make sure to add the `needs` key to make sure that the job runs after pushing the Terraform resource have been applied.
+  - Then you apply the `yaml` configuration files.

 ## Monitoring and Logging

     Set up log aggregation for the application using the free tier on New Relic.